 AWS: Bedrock (foundation models), SageMaker (ML pipeline), Comprehend (NLP) Google Cloud: Vertex AI (end-to-end ML), Gemini (foundation models), TensorFlow (native support)

 Winner: Google Cloud.
-More developer-friendly AI tools, better integration with modern ML workflows.
+More developer-friendly AI tools, better integration with modern ML workflows, and lower costs for training and inference.

 Serverless